Gary-crtl/Carweb/README.md

 # Carweb
-This is a Fictional online platform that enables car selling.
+This is a Fictional online platform that enables car selling that will be improved gradually.